 - All of the Cane Corso colors

 The Cane Corso is a large, intelligent and loyal breed originally found in Italy as a guardian dog.
 They have a short, smooth coat that comes in a huge range of colors.
-And, their grooming needs are relatively easy, particularly since they are not heavy shedders.
+Cane Corsi have a short, dense, straight coat.
+The thickness and coarse feel of their fur keeps them water resistant.
+And, in the winter, they will grow a warm, thick undercoat.
+Their grooming needs are relatively easy, particularly since they are not heavy shedders.
 The coat color they express will depend on the genes they inherit.
-So, let’s take a closer look at each Cane Corso shade, and if any will impact the breed’s temperament or health.

 One of the most popular and most common Cane Corso colors is black.
 The genes that cause a solid black coat are dominant, so they are more likely to express than colors with recessive genes acting on the same base pigment.